httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 New header fields MUST be registered, as per {{!I-D.ietf-httpbis-semantics}}.

-See {{!I-D.ietf-httpbis-semantics}}, Section 4.1.3 for guidelines to consider when minting new header fields. {{?I-D.ietf-httpbis-header-structure}} provides a common structure for new header fields, and avoids many issues in their parsing and handling; it is RECOMMENDED that new header fields use it.
+See {{I-D.ietf-httpbis-semantics, Section 4.1.3}} for guidelines to consider when minting new header fields. {{?I-D.ietf-httpbis-header-structure}} provides a common structure for new header fields, and avoids many issues in their parsing and handling; it is RECOMMENDED that new header fields use it.

 It is RECOMMENDED that header field names be short (even when HTTP/2 header compression is in effect, there is an overhead) but appropriately specific.
 In particular, if a header field is specific to an application, an identifier for that application can form a prefix to the header field name, separated by a "-".